 Navigate to the Schema tab and then click on Schema Generator.

 4 Navigate to Rank Math’s Schema Builder

-Click on Use to open the Schema Builder.
+From the list of available Schema types, click on Use against the Event Schema type to open the Schema Builder.

 The Schema Builder will then show up as shown below:

 Now, let’s have a closer look at each of the available options in detail.

 Enter the headline of the event here.
 This would appear as the name of the event in the rich result, hence make sure that the name of the event is descriptive.
 You can also make use of variables to create dynamic headlines.

 Review Location lets you configure where the Schema for the event type will be shown on the page.
 You can select the Review Location from the options available in the drop-down list.

 You can add it to the top of the post, the bottom of the post, both the top and bottom of the post or at a custom location using a shortcode.

 The Shortcode field is only visible if you select the Shortcode option in the Review Location field.
 Copy and paste the shortcode in your content.